kazmi066/framer-animations/README.md

 Start the project with:

-- npm i
-- npm start
+- yarn install

-> Make sure to use latest react version
+- yarn run dev